itepifanio/going-beyond-with-jupyter-notebooks/README.md

 ## Why using Jupyter notebooks to publish packages

-Jupyter notebook is a tool that combines text and code at the same file, this concept is called “literate programming” and it’s considered a programming paradigm focused on humans.
+Jupyter notebook is a tool that combines text and code on the same file, this concept is called “literate programming” and it’s considered a programming paradigm focused on humans.

-> Jupyter notebook allows programmers to tell a history with their code
+> Jupyter notebook allows programmers to tell a story with their code

 Although being a very well-regarded concept discussed by respected researchers like [Donald